Isaac-wanjohi/airbnb-clone-project/README.md

 ### 🧾 Activity Logs and Audit Trail
 For security and traceability, each sensitive action (e.g., payment, booking cancelation) is logged.
 Helps with debugging, fraud detection, and compliance readiness.

+## 🔐 API Security

+Security is a foundational pillar of this project.
+We implement best practices to safeguard user data, prevent unauthorized access, and protect payment integrity.

+### ✅ Authentication
+Users must log in to access protected routes.
+We use JWT (JSON Web Tokens) to ensure only verified users can interact with the system after login.
+This secures session-based interactions across the platform.

+### ✅ Authorization
+Different user roles (e.g., guest, host, admin) are restricted to only the actions they’re permitted to perform.
+For example, only hosts can create or delete property listings, and only guests can make bookings.

+### ✅ Rate Limiting
+We apply throttling using Django REST Framework to prevent brute force attacks, spamming of endpoints, and DDoS-style abuse.

+### ✅ Input Validation
+All incoming data (e.g., booking dates, property info) is validated to prevent SQL injection, XSS, or malformed payloads.

+### ✅ Secure Password Handling
+Passwords are never stored in plaintext.
+Django's built-in `pbkdf2` password hashing ensures that even if the database is compromised, credentials remain protected.

+### ✅ HTTPS Encryption
+All traffic between the frontend and backend is encrypted using HTTPS (SSL).
+This ensures that sensitive data like passwords and payments are never transmitted in plain text.

+### ✅ CSRF and CORS Protection
+We configure CORS headers to only allow trusted frontend domains.
+Django’s CSRF protection helps prevent cross-site request forgery attacks on authenticated endpoints.

+### ✅ Error Management
+All internal errors are logged securely.
+Error responses to clients are sanitized to avoid leaking implementation details or stack traces.